DZBB-AM: 1989–1999: Bisig Bayan

 The station was rebranded as "Bisig Bayan" from February 1, 1989, to January 3, 1999; and completely changed its format to news and public service.
 Their new identity made the station more popular to radio listeners in Metro Manila.
 Rafael "Paeng" Yabut, Bobby Guanzon, Lito Villarosa, Rene Jose, Rey Pacheco, Raul Virtudazo, Jimmy Gil, Arman Roque, Rose "Manang Rose" Clores, German Moreno, Inday Badiday, Helen Vela, Augusto Victa, Manolo Favis, Henry Jones Ragas and Pol Caguiat were the personalities of the Bisig Bayan years.

 On January 1, 1990, DZBB reformatted into a 24-hour round-the-clock broadcasting service, in order to keep up with the pace of delivering news to its listeners, subsequently releasing Kape at Balita, a morning news/commentary/talk show hosted by Bobby Guanzon and then GMA News reporter Jessica Soho in 1991, which expanded to television the same year.
-In 1992, its transmitter in Obando, Bulacan was upgraded from 10 kW to 20 kW.
+In 1994, its transmitter in Obando, Bulacan doubled its power from 10 kW to 20 kW.

 In January 1995, Mike Enriquez, then-Vice President for FM Radio Operations of Radio Mindanao Network transferred to GMA Network as an anchor and station manager of DZBB (later promoted as consultant for radio operations of GMA and president of RGMA Network, Inc.) and he became one of the prominent anchors who served the station for 27 years until his medical leave in 2022.
 Enriquez died on August 29, 2023.

 1999–present: Super Radyo

-Super Radyo DZBB main logo used from 2002 until 2014.
+Super Radyo DZBB main logo used from 2002 until 2004.

 On January 4, 1999, the station was once again rebranded as "Super Radyo DZBB 594".
 Much of their programming focuses on news and current events, and it still simulcasts GMA programs such as 24 Oras and Saksi.
 At this time, the station's transmitter was upgraded with 50 kW state of the art to strengthen the signal.

-In 2010, for the first time in Philippine radio history, DZBB and its rival station DZMM of ABS-CBN made history as they joined forces in the name of public service.
+In 2010, for the first time in Philippine radio history, DZBB and its rival station DZMM of ABS-CBN Corporation made history as they joined forces in the name of public service.
 Two children named James and Jesus asked for help to find their missing parents named Pascual and Norma Bantillan from Bohol on a rival program on DZMM Aksyon Ngayon Global Patrol and were eventually reunited through DZBB's program Aksyon Oro Mismo.

 On February 28, 2011, DZBB began its simulcast on television with the launch of Dobol B sa News TV block, coinciding with the launch of GMA News TV.
 The block originally included the radio station's top-rated programs such as Saksi sa Dobol B and Super Balita sa Umaga Nationwide.
 It ended its simulcast on September 7, 2012.

 In 2014, DZBB kept its winning streak in Mega Manila as it continued to lead rival stations in ratings, according to data from Nielsen Media Research.
 DZBB grabbed the lead in Mega Manila in June 2014 and has since sustained leadership in the area, which it repeated in 2017, 2019, and again from 2020 up to this day.